heroiclabs/nakama-vcpkg-registry/README.md

 # Overview

-This is Heroic Labs' package registry for dependencies across the `nakama-cpp` family of SDKs.
+This is the Heroic Labs vcpkg registry for dependencies across the `nakama-cpp` family of SDKs.

 To integrate it with your vcpkg consumer, add the following to a `vcpkg-configuration.json` in the root of your repository: